 Christelle holds a certificate in Human Resources Management, SFU and is currently pursuing her Bachelors in Business Administration.
 She comes to CHÉOS from BC Cancer Research Centre where she was the HR Admin Coordinator.
 Christelle provides operational support to the Centre for Health Evaluation and Outcome Sciences (CHÉOS) and the CIHR Canadian HIV Trials Network (CTN) National Centre, including human resources (HR), administrative, facilities, events, communications, and special projects assistance and works closely with CHÉOS/CTN research and administrative staff, as well as CHÉOS faculty.

 Rana Young joined CHÉOS and the CIHR Canadian HIV Trials Network in 2015 and supports the centre of 130+ staff and research personnel as Human Resources Manager.
 With a focus on organizational behaviour, Rana brings a wealth of experience from a variety of professional settings including health care, academic, and government agency sectors.
-She holds a bachelor’s degree in Political Science and Literature from the University of British Columbia.
+She holds a bachelor’s degree in Social Sciences and Literature from the University of British Columbia.